 In Norway you can experience one of the most spectacular environmental phenomena: the midnight sun.
 During the Norwegian summer the sun never sets and for a few months, it is light 24 hours a day.
 During this time, people take advantage of the light and go on late-night boat trips or safaris to experience nature and wildlife during this unusual time.

 At an incredible 15 miles you’ll find the longest tunnel in the world in Norway, the Lærdal Tunnel.
 Costing over 1 billion kroner (the currency in Norway) the tunnel connects Aurland and Lærdal.
-To prevent the potential affects of boredom in the tunnel, engineers have innovated and applied many techniques to prevented the mental strain of driving in the tunnel.
-An example is lighting throughout the tunnel, driving through each section has a different default colour eradicating the routine of the same surrounding.
+To prevent the potential effects of boredom in the tunnel, engineers have innovated and applied many techniques to mitigate the mental strain of driving in the tunnel.
+An example is lighting throughout the tunnel: driving through each section has a different default colour eradicating the routine of the same surrounding.
 In addition every 6km there’s separate sections of road to also mix up the driving journey.
 If you are driving around Norway the tunnel is one of the most unique and interesting locations to visit.

 English is spoken throughout Norway and the education system is very good, meaning that there are not that many TEFL jobs in Norway.
-It is helpful if you have experience, a good education and a working knowledge of Norwegian.
+It is helpful if you have experience, a high education and a working knowledge of Norwegian.
 However, you may be able to find a job in a kindergarten, public and private schools or language schools.
 As in the other Scandinavian countries, the Folksuniversitet system is a good place to look for a position as an English teacher.

 Opportunities in Norway are advertised online but as many of the advertisements are in Norwegian, it may be difficult for you to find or understand.
 A better option is to find an agency that can place you – if you are not an EU citizen, it is not recommended to turn up in the hopes of finding a job.